In this guide, I’ll be showing you how to make $1,000,000 in one week if you just purchase my $1,000 course…sound familiar?

 The 3rd biggest way you can spot a fake guru is that they are not transparent on how they make money, what they did to actually acquire the mansion, the sports car, etc.

 For example, did they start a business that was acquired by another business and make a ton of money?
-Are they a successful ecommerce business that provides the top products in their niche?
+Are they successful eCommerce business that provides the top products in their niche?